AaliyahRobertson1/Testing-VPC-Connectivity-AWS-Project/README.md

 ![Ping Private EC2](assets/ping-private-EC2.png)

- If the Ping  Fails, Check These Settings:
+⚠️If the Ping  Fails, Check These Settings:
 ✅ Check Private Route Table
 Verify that the private subnet is associated with the correct route table.